pantheon-systems/documentation/source/content/guides/fastly-pantheon/02-connect-fastly.md

 1. Enter the site domain you want to serve as the root level in the **Domain Name** field.

-    - Note that Fastly does not serve A names, such as `site-example.com`.
-You must use www.
+    - Note that Fastly does not serve `A` names, such as `site-example.com`.
+You must use `www`.
 Your site domain should look like this: `www.site-example.com`.

 1. Click **Configure** after Fastly has finished setting up the service.

-1. Click the **Hosts** tab > click the **+ New** button and add the Pantheon sub-domain for the secondary site's Live environment.
+1. Click the **Hosts** tab > Click the **+ New** button and add the Pantheon sub-domain for the secondary site's Live environment.

-1. Select the gear icon next to the primary content host > select **Conditions** > click the **+ New** button > complete the pop-up fields.
+1. Select the <i class="fa fa-gear"></i> gear icon next to the primary content host > Select **Conditions** > Click the **+ New** button > Complete the pop-up fields.

     - You must create a Fastly Condition for each host.
-Each condition let's Fastly know what traffic needs to be sent to what server.
+Each condition lets Fastly know what traffic needs to be sent to which server.
 Your field entries should like this:

         - **Name:** `Main Content`
         - **Apply If...:** `req.url !~ "^/main"`